apache/superset/CONTRIBUTING.md

 Look through the GitHub issues for features.
 Anything tagged with "feature" is open to whoever wants to implement it.

-We've created the operators, hooks, macros and executors we needed, but we made sure that this part of Panoramix is extensible.
-New operators, hooks and operators are very welcomed!

 ### Documentation

 Panoramix could always use better documentation,